openspending/community.openspending.org/resources/gift/chapter2-2.md

 #### Herb Lainchbury, open systems developer:
 > “The main things I would like to see are:

-> * i) more raw data - right now in DataBC we see a lot of small aggregated data tables which are not all that useful,
+> * more raw data - right now in DataBC we see a lot of small aggregated data tables which are not all that useful,
-> * ii) more interesting data - there are easy ways to tell what data is interesting but so far BC is not releasing much of it [...]
+> * more interesting data - there are easy ways to tell what data is interesting but so far BC is not releasing much of it [...]
-> * iii) license - I would also like to see them use a license that conforms to the open definition...”
+> * license - I would also like to see them use a license that conforms to the open definition...”

 <p style="text-align: right">Thanks for input from David Wrate, DataBC</p>